aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/introduction/_index.md

 type: docs
 weight: 10
 url: /net/introduction/
+description: The Programmer's Guide contains information that is essential to know when using the C# Image Processing and Manipulation Library API in .NET applications.
 ---

 The Programmer's Guide contains information that is essential to know when building .NET and other applications with Aspose.Imaging for .NET.
 This section explains key programming concepts, and has code samples and detailed explanations.